 As your paper represents only one chapter in a whole proceedings, please do not add page numbering, heading or a table of contents.
 Please pay special attention that your figures have a sufficiently high resolution and do not exceed the width of the text; the same applies to your tables.
 Additionally, if you use an equation editor such as MathType or similar, please take care that the equations maintain a uniform size throughout your document and are not much larger than the size of your text.

-International Program CommitteeHyerim Bae, Pusan (Korea), Till Becker, Emden / Leer (Germany), Julia Bendul, Bremen / Aachen (Germany), Tobias Buer, Maskat (Oman), Sergey Dashkovskiy, Würzburg (Germany), Jianhui Du, Zhengzhou (China), Enzo M. Frazzon, Florianópolis (Brazil), Axel Hahn, Oldenburg (Germany), Michael Henke, Dortmund (Germany), Soondo Hong, Pusan (Korea), Johann Hurink, Twente (Netherlands), Alexander Hübner, München (Germany), Hamid Reza Karimi, Milano (Italy), Aseem Kinra, Copenhagen (Denmark), Matthias Klumpp, Essen / Göttingen (Germany), Antônio G.N.
+International Program CommitteeHyerim Bae, Pusan (Korea), Till Becker, Emden / Leer (Germany), Julia Bendul, Bremen / Aachen (Germany), Tobias Buer, Maskat (Oman), Sergey Dashkovskiy, Würzburg (Germany), Jianhui Du, Zhengzhou (China), Enzo M. Frazzon, Florianópolis (Brazil), Axel Hahn, Oldenburg (Germany), Michael Henke, Dortmund (Germany), Soondo Hong, Pusan (Korea), Johann Hurink, Twente (Netherlands), Alexander Hübner, München (Germany), Dmitry Ivanov, Berlin (Germany), Hamid Reza Karimi, Milano (Italy), Aseem Kinra, Bremen (Germany), Matthias Klumpp, Essen / Göttingen (Germany), Antônio G.N.
 Novaes, Campinas (Brazil), Kulwant S. Pawar, Nottingham (UK), Erwin Pesch, Siegen (Germany), Jörn Schönberger, Dresden (Germany), Victor Tsapi, Ngaoundéré (Cameroon), Thorsten Wuest, Morgantown, WV (USA)